martinmoene/lest/contrib/lest_expect_abort/Readme.md

 All 1 selected test passed.
 ```

+**Important**: disable optimisations for the Visual C++ compiler via `-Od` or by not specifying any optimisation.
+With optimisations on, the program will be aborted in the usual way.

 Appendix A: Test specification
 ------------------------------
 Issuing command `example\00-specification.exe -l @` gives the following listing of the test specification: